p4lang/p4c/README.md

   [here](https://github.com/google/protobuf/blob/master/src/README.md).
 Check
   out the newest tag in the 3.0 series (`v3.0.2` as of this writing) before you build.

+## Garbage collector

+P4c relies on [BDW garbage collector](https://github.com/ivmai/bdwgc)
+to manage its memory.
+By default, the p4c exectuables are linked with the garbage collector library.
+In rare cases when the GC causes problems, this can be disabled by setting `ENABLE_GC` cmake option to `OFF`.
+However, this will dramatically increase the memory usage by the compiler, and may become impractical for compiling large programs.  **Do not disable the GC**, unless you really have to.

 # Development tools